-During our Visit in Florence we stayed with two of my dad’s good friends.
-One of his friends Roberta, was an excellent cook, it was like living in a restaurant.
+During our visit to Florence, we stayed with two of my dad’s good friends.
+One of his friends Roberta was an excellent cook, it was like living in a restaurant.
 Delicious homemade meals with enough food to feed an army were always awaiting us at a formally set dining room table each night.
 One night Roberta set a baking pan filled with something that resembled a casserole down on the table in front of us.
 I wasn’t quite sure what the dish was, but it sure did look good.
-It seemed to be something which was smothered in cheese.
+It seemed to be something that was smothered in cheese.
 Nosily my family and I all peeked into the pan wondering what this dish was.
 “Lasagna”, Roberta said simply.
 I was shocked.
-To me lasagna was always prepared with ground beef and made with a red tomato sauce, but apparently this was a traditional Neapolitan dish popular in the south of Italy.
-The rest of Italy, especially in the north enjoyed to prepare vegetarian lasagna recipe with a creamy white, béchamel sauce.
-This lasagna wasn’t made with ground beef either, instead it was made with artichoke hearts and a pesto sauce.
+To me, lasagna was always prepared with ground beef and made with a red tomato sauce, but this was a traditional Neapolitan dish popular in the south of Italy.
+The rest of Italy, especially in the north enjoyed preparing vegetarian lasagna recipe with a creamy white, béchamel sauce.
+This lasagna wasn’t made with ground beef either, instead, it was made with artichoke hearts and a pesto sauce.
 One bite of this heavenly dish and I was hooked.

 My parents, also being big foodies and excellent cooks themselves demanded Roberta show them how to create this amazing dish.
-A few days later Roberta show us her special vegetarian lasagna recipe again for us (we had managed to chow down the entire lasagna within one meal) and this time my mom feverishly wrote down directions as Roberta simply eye balled the measurements and added in all the necessary ingredients.
+A few days later Roberta shows us her special vegetarian lasagna recipe again for us (we had managed to chow down the entire lasagna within one meal) and this time my mom feverishly wrote down directions as Roberta simply eyeballed the measurements and added in all the necessary ingredients.

 Roberta’s Vegetarian Lasagna Recipe